- What if I need technical support or have questions about how the online submission system works?

 - Why does the PASL online character counter display a count that is different from the count provided by my word processing program?

 To ensure fairness for all test takers, the PASL online submission system automatically standardizes all type that is input into the system.
 Font, margins and line height are all automatic.
 The online character counter at each textbox is a helpful tool.
-A character is counted as every letter, every punctuation mark, and every space you type.
+A character is counted as every alphanumeric character you type (spaces and punctuation are not included).
 Your word processing program may define characters in an alternate way, but the PASL online character counter is the only official character counter for your PASL tasks.

 - Are there penalties for accidentally answering a guiding prompt in the wrong place or including a student's name or the name of my school?